wink-travel/wink-sdk-java/README.md

 #### Usage

-Using Spring, @Import(ExtranetPropertySDKConfiguration.class) or run a component scan over `travel.wink.sdk.extranet.property` and `travel.wink.sdk.support`.
-That will give you access to the following Spring Beans:

 - AnnouncementApi: Manage announcements to travelers in a pop-up window.
 - ChannelManagerApi: Set channel manager
 - GeoLocationApi: Set property geo-location.